ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/01-experimental-metadata.md

 ![semantic-tagging2](./images/semantic-tagging2.png)

 > Search for BTO in BioSharing, explore the record information, including the widget to search across the ontology.

+> Search for *carotid artery endothelium* within BTO.

-> By clicking on the record title, visit the corresponding BioPortal entry.
+> By clicking on the record title or the *View in BioPortal* link, visit the corresponding BioPortal entry.